MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 # Integrate media capabilities

+The process with which you combine the native device capabilities, such as camera, and microphone along with Teams platform to is called integration.

-## Why do you integrate media capabilities?
+## Integrate media capabilities - Purpose

+The main purpose of integrating device capabilities with Teams platform is to enhance Teams collaboration for enriched experience.
 After accessing device permissions, integrate media capabilities by updating the app manifest file and using the media capability APIs.

-It is important to understand [sample code snippets](#sample-code-snippets) for calling the respective APIs which allow you to use native media capabilities.
+It is important to understand [code snippets](#code-snippets) for calling the respective APIs which allow you to use native media capabilities.

-Before you proceed further, it is important to familiarize yourself with the [API response errors](#error-handling) that are generated while calling the APIs and the methods to handle them.
+Before you proceed further, it is important to familiarize yourself with the [API response errors](#handle-errors) that are generated while calling the APIs and the methods to handle them.
 > [!NOTE]
 > Currently, the Microsoft Teams support for media capabilities, is only available for mobile clients.

-## Updating manifest
+## Update manifest

 Update your Teams app [manifest.json](../../resources/schema/manifest-schema.md#devicepermissions) file by adding the `devicePermissions` property and specifying `media`.
 This allows your app to ask for requisite permissions from users before they use the camera to capture the image, open the gallery to select an image to submit as an attachment, or use the microphone to record the conversation.